gogamarra/Automated-ELK-Stack/README.md

 These Beats allow collecting the following information from the web servers.:
 - **Filebeat collects file system logs**
-- **Mertricbeat collects metrics from the operating system and from services running on the servers**
+- **Metricbeat collects performance data from the operating system and from services running on the servers**
 ##
 ## SCREENSHOTS - Successful Build and Dashboard Working Confirmation
 The following screenshot displays the result of running `DOCKER-ANSIBLE` PLAYBOOKS after successfully configuring the ELK Stack server and installing the Beats data shippers to populate the DASHBOARDS.